Minky Woodcock

 Minky Woodcock is a fictional comic book crime series created by writer-artist Cynthia von Buhler.
-The title character is a private detective who has appeared in two limited series published by Titan Books' Hard Case Crime imprint and a theatrical show.
+The title character is a private detective who has appeared in three limited series published by Titan Books' Hard Case Crime imprint and a theatrical show.
 The storylines feature sizeable appearances from historical figures such as Harry Houdini, Arthur Conan Doyle, Nikola Tesla and Josephine Baker.

 Creation

 Von Buhler researched the death of Houdini and based the story on true crime evidence.
 She found Houdini a "fascinating character", and admitted to taking some liberties, stating she "added a little S&M innuendo to the storyline and book title."
 Von Buhler was relatively new to comics, her only previous work in the medium being working on Evelyn Evelyn for Dark Horse Comics.
 Von Buhler made the character bisexual in reference to her own sexual orientation.
 The author often visited Metairie Cemetery for inspiration.

 From the start Buhler envisioned the series as both a comic and a stage show, modelling many of the characters on real-life actors she was acquainted with from previous theatre work, particularly burlesque performers.
 Minky Woodcock was visually modelled on entertainer Pearls Daily, who also posed for alternate photo covers of some issues; Bess Houdini was drawn after Robyn Adele Anderson; Miss La Chatte was drawn from Delysia La Chatte; and Margery on Veronica Varlow.